dogiemagi/GenAI-Developer-Intern-/README.md

 # LinkedIn Insights Microservice

 A FastAPI‑based microservice that collects and serves insights for LinkedIn company pages.
-The service scrapes page data (dummy scraper now, real scraper later), stores it in a relational database, and exposes REST endpoints to query pages, posts, and followers.[2][3]
+The service scrapes page data (dummy scraper now, real scraper later), stores it in a relational database, and exposes REST endpoints to query pages, posts, and followers.

 ## Features

-- Async REST API built with FastAPI and async SQLAlchemy[2][4]
+- Async REST API built with FastAPI and async SQLAlchemy
 - SQLite database (easily switchable to Postgres)
 - Entities: Page, Post, SocialMediaUser, PageFollower, Employment, Comment
 - Dummy scraper that generates sample data for a given LinkedIn page slug (e.g. `deepsolv`)